 Then this one with human appearance touched me again and strengthened me.
 He said, 'O man of high esteem, do not be afraid Peace be with you; take courage and be courageous!'
 Now as soon as he spoke to me, I received strength and said, 'May my lord speak, for you have strengthened me.'
 Then he said, 'Do you understand why I came to you?
 But I shall now return to fight against the prince of Persia; so I am going forth, and behold, the prince of Greece is about to come.
 However, I will tell you what is inscribed in the writing of truth.
 Yet there is no one who stands firmly with me against these forces except Michael your prince.

 I had to smile when I read these words.
 Daniel was still waiting for some great revelation, but he didn't understand that he had already received it.
 At the very beginning of the vision, he was told it concerned a great war.
 Then, he was introduced to it.
-It was a war wherein the forces of God and his people (Daniel and other Jews at that time) were locked in a mortal kombat.
-The stakes were high.
-God was intent on carrying out his sovereign purposes in history in order to mold it and move it on down to:
+It was a war between the forces of God and his people (Daniel and other Jews at that time) and those who opposed them.
+The two sides were locked in a mortal combat.
+The stakes were high for God was intent on carrying out his purposes in history in order to mold it and move it on down to...

-2. ... delivering his covenant people, the Jews.
+2. ... delivering, once and for all, for his covenant people, the Jews

-3. ... calling out a people for his name's sake.
+3. ... calling out a people for his name's sake from all of humanity

 4. ... restoring all things through Christ.

-The curtain was lifted for a little bit for Daniel, and for you and me, so we could see something of the fray that is involved.
-The final words of the angel above, if I may paraphrase, were something like this, Well, I must get back to the battle against the dark principality of the Prince of Persia.
-When were done with him, however, the prince of Greece is going to arrive and the battle with him will commence.
+The curtain was lifted a little bit for Daniel, and for you and me, so we could see something of the fray that is involved.
+The final words of the angel, if I may paraphrase, went something like this, Well, I must get back to the battle against the dark principality of the Prince of Persia.
+When were done with him, however, the prince of Greece is going to arrive and our battle with him will commence.
 See you later, beloved man of God.
 Keep up all that good praying.
 It makes a world of difference to us!
 And know that this was given to you as a preview of things to come for your people in the last days.

-It is in the reality of that world ... the spirit world ... that you and I presently stand.
-The war wages on and, at any one point in time, you and I are either engaging or disengaging ... prevailing or being prevailed upon ... aiding or abetting ... conscious or unconscious ... winning or losing.
-But, one thing is certain ... our God and his people will not fail.
-His purposes are sure and he, and we, will prevail.
+It is in the reality of that world ... the spirit world ... the fray wages on and, at any one point in time, you and I are either engaging or disengaging ... prevailing or being prevailed upon ... aiding or abetting ... conscious or unconscious ... winning or losing.
+But one thing is certain ... our God and his people will not fail.
+His purposes are sure and he, and we, will not fail.
 I Peter 5:8-9a says,

 Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.
 Resist him, standing firm in the faith, because you know that your brothers throughout the world are undergoing the same kind of sufferings.

 As they say in the Navy, This is not a drill.
 This is not a drill!
 The spirit world is the real world and you and I, as the people of God, are intricately involved in it.
 So .. pray, dear laborers together with God (I Cor.
 3:9).
-God's plan is great and wonderful and it is on track ... and you and I have been given a key role in it.
+God's plan is great and wonderful, and it is on track ... and you and I have been given the high honor of having a key role in it.